microsoft/folio/README.md

 ## Snapshots

 Folio includes the ability to produce and compare snapshots.
-For that, use `expect(value).toMatchSnapshot()`.
+For that, use `expect(value).toMatchSnapshot(snapshotName)`.
 Folio auto-detects the content type, and includes built-in matchers for text, png and jpeg images, and arbitrary binary data.

 ```ts
 // example.spec.ts